himanshu-02/rlagents/blog.md

 model = PPO("CnnPolicy", env, verbose=1, tensorboard_log=log_path)
 model.learn(total_timesteps = 2000000)
 ```
-- In this step we are training the Model using PPO and the policy we are using is the CNNPolicy which works really well with box type environments where graphics image is generated
+- In this step we are training the Model using PPO and the policy we are using is the CNNPolicy which works really well with box type environments where graphics image is generated.
+The logs are helpful for debugging using tensorboard.

 ## Step 4: Save model